oskitone/apc/assembly_guide/docs/pcb-test.md

     - Try using a multimeter to confirm power and ground are at all the pins you'd expect, referring to the schematic.

 <!-- TODO: consider breaking out test from the rest of the steps -->

+Next, let's get the soldered PCB assembled into its enclosure...